 - 3. Remove the top spoon. - 4.
 Add a few drops of water to the powder in the bottom spoon. - 5.
 Use the tip of a syringe to stir the powder in the liquid until it is dissolved. - 6.
-Draw the liquid up into the syringe.
+Draw the liquid up into the syringe. - 7.
 Label the syringe with the name of the medicine on a piece of tape.

+An alternative method is to crush the tablet as described above and then mix the powder with apple sauce.
+Talk with your nurse about which method is best for you.
 In order to be ready for unexpected symptoms, By the Bay Health may provide a small pack of five medicines or their equivalents, based on individual needs.
 Please keep the medicines together in your refrigerator for use later, should you need them.
 Your attending physician or hospice nurse may prescribe some of these medicines in combination for the best symptom management and you will be provided with instructions on how and when to use them.